Sustainability in banking

 ESG integration in asset management

 We have opted to apply a methodologically comprehensive approach to the sustainable investment process.
-We take various sustainability criteria into account at the individual analysis level and also offer balanced model portfolios for all relevant markets.
+We consider various sustainability criteria at the individual analysis level and also offer balanced model portfolios for all relevant markets.

 Risk-conscious growth in the mortgage lending business

-The development of the real estate and mortgage markets plays a key role in the economy.
+The development of the real estate and mortgage market plays a key role in the economy.
 In Liechtenstein, LLB has a leadership position in the mortgage lending business with a market share of around 50 per cent.
 Bank Linth extends mortgages in eastern Switzerland.
 This makes us an important partner for private individuals and businesses.
-For the LLB Group, the quality of the mortgage portfolio is key: growth must be sustainable and risk-conscious as well as be in line with the type of property and the development of the market in the region.
-In 2021, mortgages accounted for 88.7 per cent (2020: 88.7 %) of loans granted by the LLB Group, corresponding to CHF 12.2 billion (2020: CHF 11.7 billion) (see chapter “Finance and risk management”).
+For the LLB Group, the quality of the mortgage portfolio is key: growth must be sustainable and risk-conscious and in line with the type of property and the development of the market in the region.
+In 2022, mortgages accounted for 89.2 per cent (2021: 88.7 %) of loans granted by the LLB Group, corresponding to CHF 12.9 billion (2021: CHF 12.2 billion) (see chapter “Finance and risk management”).

 The LLB Group supports its clients in their sustainability efforts.
 We promote passive houses, new builds and renovations with the Minergie or other comparable energy standard through specially tailored mortgages.
 Our clients benefit from particularly attractive preferential conditions for a five-year term.